• Pro Membership

 Traveling by car with your dog

-Are you going on vacation soon with your dog?
-Before embarking your dog in the car on the vacation route, there are a few precautions to ensure that your dog's trip goes smoothly.
-To prepare for your trip, I interviewed Julie and her dog, James the english bulldog, who are used to traveling together by car.
-We exchanged a few tips and tricks together and had the idea of sharing it all with you in a co-authored practical article full of little travel anecdotes from James and Musher.
-On the way, all in the car!
+Are you going on vacation with your dog soon?
+Before you pack your dog for a road trip, there are a few precautions you should take to ensure your dog's trip goes smoothly.
+To prepare for your trip, I interviewed Julie and her dog, James the English bulldog, who are used to traveling together in the car.
+We exchanged a few tips and tricks and decided to share them all with you in a practical co-written article full of little travel anecdotes from James and Musher.
+Let's go, everyone in the car!

 To travel easily with your dog: the car is a must!